 The location and installation of the sink also play a crucial role in adding value to the kitchen.
 The following are some installation techniques.

 Top mount is the most common sink that installs from above.
 Based on a pattern provided by the manufacturer, a hole is cut in the counter where the sink is placed.
 The sink’s rim carries its weight then the rim is glued to the counter with silicone.
 Easy to install and low cost.
-Some people dislike the different design of rim and sink.
+Some people dislike the different designs of rim and sink.

 Undermount sink is attached under the kitchen counters.
 It requires the support of the counter’s base structure, also an easy installation option.
 It is convenient, easy to clean, gives an elegant look, and is made of strong materials.